 How to make an elderberry skin toner

-These small but mighty berries contain vitamin A, a vital vitamin that may help to prevent ageing and fade pigmentation.
+These small but mighty berries are a powerhouse of nutrients.
+They contain vitamin A, a vital vitamin that may help to prevent ageing and fade pigmentation.

 The berries and flowers are also packed with antioxidant activity, which wards off environmental damage and brings a glow to the skin.

 All of this makes them an ideal ingredient for a beauty DIY.
 The great news is that this complexion-enhancing toner couldn’t be simpler to make.
 Follow our instructions below and tone your way to brighter, smoother skin.